The largest Johannes Vermeer paintings exhibition ever is planned by the Rijksmuseum Amsterdam and the Mauritshuis The Hague for 2023.

 The special Vermeer exhibition is a collaboration between the Rijksmuseum that owns four Vermeer paintings and the Mauritshuis in The Hague that owns three.
 Both museums will conduct research into Vermeer’s artistry, his artistic choices, and motivations for his compositions, as well as into the creative process of his paintings.

 At the same time, the Museum Prinsenhof Delft will organize the exhibition Vermeer’s Delft (10 February to 4 June 2023).
 This will be the first-ever exhibition to explore in-depth the cultural-historical context in which Vermeer’s practice flourished.

 The Frick Collection’s Vermeer (Officer and Laughing Girl) will be on display in the Mauritshuis in The Hague from 29 September 2022 to 15 January 2023 in the Manhattan Masters special exhibition — no news yet on whether this Vermeer will make it to Amsterdam.

 Vermeer Paintings in the Rijksmuseum in Amsterdam in 2023

 Only around 35 paintings by Johannes Vermeer survived.
-Ten Vermeers were on display in a special Vermeer exhibition in Dresden at the end of 2021, so the Rijksmuseum will have to top that for the largest ever collection of Vermeer paintings displayed simultaneously in a temporary exhibition.
+Ten Vermeers were on display in a special Vermeer exhibition in Dresden at the end of 2021, and 22 were at the Mauritshuis in 1996, so the Rijksmuseum will have to top that for the largest ever collection of Vermeer paintings displayed simultaneously in a temporary exhibition.

 The following Vermeer paintings have been confirmed for the exhibition in Amsterdam in 2023: